jcdevguru/quick-js-compare/README.md

 ## Options

-Quick JS Compare accepts an `options` arguyment to customize the comparison and data rendering behavior (`*` denotes default setting).
+Quick JS Compare accepts an `options` argument to customize the comparison and data rendering behavior (`*` denotes default setting).

 ```js
 {